zeke/karma-browserifast/Readme.md

 When you move files from Karma's list of files to the browserify list, you also opt out of Karma's watching feature.
 Don't worry, karma-browserifast has your back.
-It tells Karma to watch its watch its bundle, and updates this whenever your files change.
+It tells Karma to watch its bundle, and updates this whenever your files change.
 The Karma `autoWatch` configuration option, as well as individual files configurations (e.g. `watch: true|false`), are respected.
 If `autoWatch` is `true`, dependencies resolved by browserify will be watched in